yuanxixie/ai-chat-exporter/README.md

 # AI Chat Exporter

-A minimal web tool to export your AI chat history from Claude and ChatGPT by date.
+A minimal web tool to export your AI chat history from Claude, ChatGPT, and Grok by date.

 ## Features

-- **Multi-platform support**: Claude and ChatGPT
+- **Multi-platform support**: Claude, ChatGPT, and Grok
 - **Flexible date selection**: Single day, date range, or export all
 - **Content filtering**: Export both sides, user only, or AI only
 - **Multiple formats**: Markdown (.md) or Plain Text (.txt)